arcadiapage/arcadiapage.github.io/_drafts/7-ways-to-balance-high-sensitivity-with-productivity.md

 * Exercise
 * Closing my eyes and doing nothing for at least 5 minutes.

 Along these lines, I've also discovered that I must have outdoor time every day if possible.
-My overstimulation disappears the most quickly when I'm in nature.
+My overstimulation disappears the most when I'm in nature.

 ## I need to take time to visualize

 For sensitive people, visualization can be quite a weapon.
 I think because we absorb so much of our environment, it's easy to mentally recreate settings and situations in detail.
-I think this is tied to my visual and auditory sensitivity.

 Taking the time to visualize helps me to set goals.
 Envisioning the results of taking a certain path in my life helps me to sort out what I want to do.

 I don't only visualize things in my mind.
 I also visualize on paper by using mindmaps to see relationships between concepts and other things in my life.

 Seeing how different pursuits affect each other enables me to narrow down the many moving parts of my life to the main pieces that affect everything else.